 In our township, we transformed an ecologically damaged hillside into a community gathering space.
-In this space, neighbors and college students learn together about gardening and healing the land using permaculture design principles.
+In this space, neighbors and college students learned together about gardening and healing the land using permaculture design principles.

 A “Simple” Community Garden

-Our community garden is on a college campus high on a ridge overlooking the Ohio River near Cincinnati.
+Our community garden is on a college campus high on a ridge overlooking the Ohio River near Cincinnati, Ohio, USA.
 I arrived on a brisk afternoon in December 2010.

 It’s a powerful exercise for me to think back on that day.
-I was so full of hope, immediately followed by despair.
+My excitement was immediately shadowed by despair.
 Finally, after some reflection, I decided to meet the land and the community on a journey of discovery.

 Taking cues from the forest around us, we designed a garden that stacked functions.
 Growing food, building relationships, and restoring a small piece of land are all interconnected.

 My original vision was simplistic, like a typical community garden layout.
 I was looking for a flat, cleared space on which to build a few raised beds.

 Before I moved to the suburban township where this garden thrived, I lived in a leafy neighborhood.
 Places where people gathered were ubiquitous: cafes, restaurants, parks, and gardens.
 In our new-to-us bedroom community in Cincinnati’s western suburbs I felt trapped and isolated.

 Our neighbors seemed to keep to themselves, even though we lived on postage-stamp sized lots.
 We drove to the grocery (0.4 miles) because it wasn’t a safe or pleasant walk.

 My selfish goal was to meet like-minded people, all while doing something I enjoyed that added value to the community.